tannewt/wa-law.org/bill/2021-22/esb/5476/1/README.md

     a.
 A violation of this section involving the sale, delivery, or possession with intent to sell or deliver is a class B felony punishable according to chapter 9A.20 RCW.

     b.
 A violation of this section involving possession is a misdemeanor. **The prosecutor is encouraged to divert such cases for assessment, treatment, or other services.**

+## Section 13
+> This section adds a new section to an existing chapter [10.31](/rcw/10_criminal_procedure/10.031_warrants_and_arrests.md).
+Here is the [modified chapter](rcw/10_criminal_procedure/10.031_warrants_and_arrests.md) for context.

+1. For all individuals who otherwise would be subject to arrest for possession of a counterfeit substance under RCW 69.50.4011, possession of a controlled substance under RCW 69.50.4013, possession of 40 grams or less of marijuana under RCW 69.50.4014, or possession of a legend drug under RCW 69.41.030(2)(b), in lieu of jail booking and referral to the prosecutor, law enforcement shall offer a referral to assessment and services available pursuant to RCW 10.31.110 or other program or entity responsible for receiving referrals in lieu of legal system involvement, which may include the recovery navigator program established under section 2 of this act.

+2. If law enforcement agency records reflect that an individual has been diverted to referral for assessment and services twice or more previously, officers may, but are not required to, make additional diversion efforts.

+3. Nothing in this section precludes prosecutors from diverting or declining to file any charges for possession offenses that are referred under RCW 69.50.4011, 69.50.4013, 69.50.4014, or 69.41.030(2)(b) in the exercise of their discretion.

 ## Section 14